Semiparametric Efficiency Gains From Parametric Restrictions on Propensity Scores: Introduction

 \section{Introduction}

-Let $D$ be a treatment indicator such that $D = 1$ if an individual is treated, and $Y_1$ and $Y_0$ denote potential outcomes for $D = 1$ and $D = 0,$ respectively.
-We observe the treatment status $D,$ the realized outcome $Y = D Y_1 + (1 - D) Y_0,$ and a covariate vector $X,$ which takes values on some set $\cX,$ for each individual.
-Consider the estimation of the average treatment effect on the treated, $\mathrm{ATT} = \bE [Y_1 - Y_0 \mid D = 1].$ The propensity score $p^\ast(x) = \bP(D = 1 \mid X = x)$ plays an important role in the estimation of treatment effects, and knowledge about it possibly improves the estimation efficiency, as shown in \cite{hahn1998role}.
-For a more precise discussion, suppose that the propensity score is $p^\ast(x) = p_1^\ast \bI\{x \in \cX_1\} + p_2^\ast \bI\{x \in \cX_2\}$ where $p_1^\ast, p_2^\ast \in (0, 1)$ for a partition $\cX = \cX_1 \sqcup \cX_2$ of the covariate space; i.e., it is constant in each region of the partition.
-As usual, we assume the conditional independence and the overlap condition.\footnote{See Assumption \ref{ass:unconf+overlap} for details.} We consider the estimation of the ATT under two different assumptions: (K) $p^\ast$ is known, and (UK) $p^\ast$ is unknown.
-Let $V^k$ and $V^{uk}$ be the semiparametric efficiency bounds of the ATT under (K) and (UK), respectively.
-As (K) allows the analyst to have better knowledge, it is obvious that $V^k \leq V^{uk}$ holds; moreover, \cite{hahn1998role} shows that $V^k < V^{uk}$ holds generically.
-This fact implies that knowing the propensity score improves the efficiency of the ATT.
+Let $T$ be a treatment indicator such that $T = 1$ if an individual is treated, and $Y_1$ and $Y_0$ denote potential outcomes for $T = 1$ and $T = 0,$ respectively.
+For each individual, we observe the treatment status $T,$ the realized outcome $Y = T Y_1 + (1 - T) Y_0,$ and a covariate vector $X,$ which takes values on some set $\cX.$ We consider the average treatment effect on the treated, $\mathrm{ATT} = \bE [Y_1 - Y_0 \mid T = 1].$ Suppose that the propensity score $p^\ast (x) = \bP(T = 1 \mid X = x)$ belongs to a finite-dimensional parametric family.
+As usual, we assume the conditional independence and the overlap condition, which are formally defined in Assumption \ref{ass:unconf+overlap}.
+We consider three different situations: (K) $p^\ast$ is known, (P) $p^\ast$ is known to belong to the parametric family, but the true parameter is unknown, and (UK) $p^\ast$ is completely unknown.
+Let $V^k,$ $V^p,$ and $V^{uk}$ be the semiparametric efficiency bounds of the ATT under (K), (P), and (UK), respectively.
+Clearly, the model under (P) is smaller than the model under (UK) because $p^\ast$ is parametrically specified.
+On the other hand, the model under (P) is larger than the model under (K) because the true parameter is not available.
+These observations imply $V^k \leq V^p \leq V^{uk}.$

-It is often the case that researchers specify the propensity score with a parametric model.
-In the current setup, this situation corresponds to another assumption: (P) $p^\ast$ is known to be constant on each region, but $p_1^\ast$ and $p_2^\ast$ are unknown.
-The model under (P) is smaller than the model under (UK) because it is known that $p^\ast$ is piecewise constant.
-On the other hand, the model under (P) is larger than the model under (K) because $p_1^\ast$ and $p_2^\ast$ are not available.
-This observation implies $V^k \leq V^p \leq V^{uk},$ where $V^p$ is the semiparametric efficiency bound of the ATT under (P).
-Theorem \ref{thm:speb-stratified} of this paper shows that these inequalities are generically strict.